“Rare Degree of Doctor of Canine Jurisprudence”

 Rascal Day continues to be a day that captures the spirit of the Cumberland Experience and its ability to develop well rounded lawyers.

 The celebration honors a mongrel pup named Rascal.
-According to tradition, Rascal faithfully attended classes at the law school’s former campus location in Lebanon, Tennessee, beginning in 1933, until he was presented with the rare degree of doctor of canine jurisprudence in 1937.
-Legend holds, that his diploma was awarded in recognition of the hundreds of classes and mock trials at which his attendance had been difficult to ignore.
-When he passed away in 1940, Rascal was buried beneath the window of the classroom where he had spent so much time.
+According to tradition, Rascal faithfully attended classes at the law school’s former campus in Lebanon, Tennessee, beginning in 1933.
+In 1937, he was awarded the rare degree of doctor of canine jurisprudence.
+Legend states the diploma was awarded in recognition of the hundreds of classes and mock trials at which Rascal's attendance had been difficult to ignore.
+When he passed away in 1940, Rascal was buried beneath the window of the law classroom where he had spent so much time.

 Helpful Cumberland Navigator: Related Pages